huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 * `size` - (Optional, Int) Specifies the disk size, in GB.
 Its value can be as follows:
     - System disk: 1 GB to 1024 GB
     - Data disk: 10 GB to 32768 GB
     This parameter is mandatory when you create an empty disk.
 You can specify the parameter value as required within the value range.
     This parameter is mandatory when you create the disk from a snapshot.
 Ensure that the disk size is greater than or equal to the snapshot size.
     This parameter is mandatory when you create the disk from an image.
 Ensure that the disk size is greater than or equal to the minimum disk capacity required by min_disk in the image attributes.
     This parameter is optional when you create the disk from a backup.
 If this parameter is not specified, the disk size is equal to the backup size.
-    Changing this parameter will update the disk.
-You can extend the disk by setting this parameter to a new value, which must be between current size and the max size(System disk: 1024 GB; Data disk: 32768 GB).
+    You can extend the disk by setting this parameter to a new value, which must be between current size and the max size (System disk: 1024 GB; Data disk: 32768 GB).
 Shrinking the disk is not supported.

 * `description` - (Optional, String) Specifies the disk description.
 The value can contain a maximum of 255 bytes.

-* `image_id` - (Optional, String, ForceNew) The image ID from which to create the volume.
+* `image_id` - (Optional, String, ForceNew) Specifies the image ID from which to create the volume.
-    Changing this creates a new volume.
+    Changing this creates a new EVS volume resource.

-* `backup_id` - (Optional, String, ForceNew) The backup ID from which to create the volume.
+* `backup_id` - (Optional, String, ForceNew) Specifies the backup ID from which to create the volume.
-    Changing this creates a new volume.
+    Changing this creates a new EVS volume resource.

-* `snapshot_id` - (Optional, String, ForceNew) The snapshot ID from which to create the volume.
+* `snapshot_id` - (Optional, String, ForceNew) Specifies the snapshot ID from which to create the volume.
-    Changing this creates a new volume.
+    Changing this creates a new EVS volume resource.

-* `tags` - (Optional, Map, String) A maximum of 10 tags can be created for a disk.
+* `tags` - (Optional, Map, String) Specifies the key/value pairs to associate with the instance.
+    A maximum of 10 tags can be created for a disk.
 Tag keys of a tag must be unique.
     Deduplication will be performed for duplicate keys.
     Therefore, only one tag key in the duplicate keys is valid.

     - Tag key: A tag key is a string of no more than 36 characters.